Need some ideas for Shark Week to plan for awesome summer speech therapy activities?

 2. Thumbprint Fish Practice /f/ and “sh” while making thumbprint fish.
 Do you think we need to add a shark under the boat?

-4. Shark Cootie Catcher with free printables by Easy Peasy and Fun.
+4. Shark Cootie Catcher: Get this free printable by Easy Peasy and Fun.

-5. Shark Craft Make this Cupcake Liner Shark by I Heart Crafty Things.
+5. Cupcake Liner Shark craft by I Heart Crafty Things.

-6. Shark Teeth Craft Draw the shark above on a white paper template and then use a copier to print it on blue paper.
-Glue on the teeth- with initial “sh” words of course!
-If you’re not sure you want to try your hand at drawing one, I created a free printable shark for you .
+6. Toothy Shark Craft: Draw a shark like the one above on a white paper as a template.
+Next, use a copier to print it on blue paper.
+Glue on the teeth- with initial “sh” words, of course!
+If you’re not sure you want to try your hand at drawing one, I created a free printable shark for you.

-Water Beads These are always fun.
-I love the slippery texture and so do the kids.
-Use blue beads and have your sharks swim through them.
+Water Beads are always fun, too.
+I love the slippery texture, and so do the kids.
+Use blue and white beads and have your sharks swim through them.
 Which shark is below the beads?
-Is he diving, chomping or swimming?
+Is he diving, chomping, or swimming?

 Play a Group Game